 Local wineries.
 Bucolic pastures.
 Farm-to-table food scenes.
-Oysters up and down the coast.
-Long Island’s North Fork feels worlds away from the concrete jungle of New York City, though it’s just 90 miles and a couple hours (traffic gods willing) out to the northeastern peninsula.
+Oyster farms up and down the coast.
+Long Island’s North Fork, feels worlds away from the hustle of New York City, though it’s only 90 miles and a couple hours (traffic gods willing) out to the northeastern peninsula.

 Where to stay on North Fork, Long Island

 Walking into the Silver Sands lobby is like stepping into a Wes Anderson film set.
 Every detail from the newly reopened Greenport motel tells a story, from the painted-shell room numbers to its vintage seahorse neon sign.
 Originally built in 1957, the motel’s retro peach-and-teal color palette and mid-century modern decor pay homage to another era.
 But a makeover completed earlier in 2023 brings this landmark North Fork motel into the 21st century, complete with a smaller footprint and ethical design, while still staying true to its nostalgic roots.

 Sitting on 1,400 feet of private sandy beach facing Shelter Island, the motel has 20 guest rooms, and 12 different-sized beach bungalows.
 Chef Ryan Hardy, known for Manhattan restaurants Charlie Bird and Pasquale Jones, is one of the co-owners and at the helm of the motel’s beach restaurant Eddie’s.
 The menu nods to Hardy’s Italian repertoire but with the unfussy vibe of the North Fork; think wood-fired Neapolitan pizza topped with Littleneck clams and oysters plucked fresh daily from Pipes Cove, which is just a swim away from your dining table.
 (Silver Sands owns and helps maintain 15 acres of private underwater land in partnership with Oysterponds Shellfish Company.)